dassaswat/web-video-extractor/README.md

 password = 'YOUR MAGOOSH PASSWORD'
 ```

-Create a new python file
+Create a new python file.
+Set the path to where you would like to save you files.
+(Windows machines not tested if any bugs please do report!)
 ```python
 from downloader import VideoDownloader